panchul/workspace/doc/Motivational.md

 Misc stuff related to psychology and motivation

+---

+"It is foolish and wrong to mourn the men who died.
+Rather, we should thank God that such men lived."
+Gen. George S. Patton

+---

+"You are never as weak as they want you to think you are."

+---

 [16-things-your-successful-friends-have-given-up-tim-denning](https://www.linkedin.com/pulse/16-things-your-successful-friends-have-given-up-tim-denning)

+---

 https://www.youtube.com/watch?v=du035tg-SwY - How to Remain Calm With People.

+---

 http://psychologytoday.ru/public/urovni-slozhnosti-v-otstaivanii-svoikh-granits/ - Ways to stand up for yourself.